How to win more shippers through white glove delivery options

 Curbside vs. over-the-threshold white glove: flexible delivery destination

 Contactless delivery, self-scheduling, and multiple service plans are all ways to inject flexibility into your service options.
 Flexibility should extend to the delivery destination, as well.
 The full white glove delivery experience allows consignees to decide exactly where they will be receiving their shipment.
 This may depend on product specifications of course, as certain items aren’t reasonable to leave at the curb for example.

 One new over-the-threshold option is garage delivery.
-This white glove service gives a customer confidence that the shipment will be left in a secure area and not be subject to theft before the owner arrives home.
+This white glove delivery service gives a customer confidence that the shipment will be left in a secure area and not be subject to theft before the owner arrives home.
 Amazon launched this service in 2020, which was met with enthusiasm from those looking for secure and safe delivery services.

 LSPs that can give shippers the option to provide curbside, over-the-threshold (including garage delivery) as well as threshold options (to the door), are at an advantage in their white glove delivery process.

-When shippers think of white glove delivery services, what typically comes to mind is installation and assembly.
+When shippers think of white glove shipping services, installation and assembly typically come to mind.
 Physically large as well as expensive (and often fragile) items have additional transportation requirements as they must be handled with care, and people expect the top service when getting new furniture or appliances delivered to their homes.

 Offering installation and assembly services should include preparing consignees for the white glove service that they will receive.
 This includes letting the customer know in advance what needs to be available at the delivery location (including product specifications if necessary), or if anything needs to be cleared or covered from the area where the item will be delivered.
 Consignees should also be given an accurate estimate of how long the service is expected to take.